 socket_file: path to the socket file used to communicate with the catapult

 python_interpreter: "Python" interpreter, replaced with catalaunch

-When running the backend with gunicorn (recommended) you may also want to modify the configuration in
+When running the backend with gunicorn (recommended) you may also want to modify

 The suggested location for the Sparv pipeline is the directory